Peitho

-In Greek mythology, Peitho (Πειθώ or 'winning eloquence') is the goddess who personifies persuasion and seduction.
-Her Roman equivalent is Suada or Suadela.
-She is the goddess of charming speech.
+In Greek mythology, Peitho (Πειθώ or 'winning eloquence') is the personification of persuasion.
+She is a goddess of charming speech.
 She is typically presented as an important companion of Aphrodite.
 Her opposite is Bia, the personification of force.
 As a personification, she was sometimes imagined as a goddess and sometimes an abstract power with her name used both as a common and proper noun.
 There is evidence that Peitho was referred to as a goddess before she was referred to as an abstract concept, which is rare for a personification.
 Peitho represents both sexual and political persuasion.
 She is associated with the art of rhetoric.

 Family

 Peitho's ancestry is unclear, as various authors provide different identities for her parents.
-Hesiod in Theogony identifies Peitho as the daughter of the Titans Tethys and Okeanus, which would make her an Okeanid and the sister of notable goddesses such as Dione, Doris, and Metis.
+Hesiod in Theogony identifies Peitho as the daughter of the Titans Tethys and Oceanus, which would make her an Oceanid and the sister of notable goddesses such as Dione, Doris, and Metis.
 According to the lyric poet Sappho, she was the daughter of Aphrodite.
 Aeschylus identifies her as the daughter of Aphrodite in Suppliant Women (Hiketides), but also describes her as the child of Ate in Agamemnon.
 Nonnus in his Dionysiaca describes the Charites (Graces), an ensemble of goddesses of grace and charm, as including Peitho, Pasithea, and Aglaia, and all of them are identified as daughters of Dionysus.
 The Hellenistic era elegiac poet Hermesianax also refers to Peitho as one of the Charites.
 Alcman describes her as the daughter of Prometheia and the sister of Tyche and Eunomia.

 Nonnus identifies Peitho as the wife of Hermes, the messenger of the gods.
-However, commentary on Euripides' Orestes notes that Peitho is the first wife of Phoroneus, the primordial King of Argos, and the mother of Aegialeus and Apia.
+However, commentary on Euripides' Orestes notes that Peitho is the wife of Phoroneus, the primordial King of Argos, and the mother of Aegialeus, Apis, Europs and Niobe.
 An alternative Argive tradition describes her instead as the wife of Argos, Phoroneus's grandson.
 The Byzantine encyclopedic text, Suda, states that the mother of Iynx was either Peitho or Ekho.